forus-coop/.github/workflow-templates/SETUP.md

 - Environment-specific secrets
 - Required reviewers for deployments
 - Deployment branch restrictions

+### Self-Hosted Runners

+The workflows use self-hosted runners organized into groups.
+Ensure that you have runner groups configured that match the environment names:

+1. **sandbox** - For sandbox environment deployments
+2. **staging** - For staging environment deployments
+3. **production** - For production environment deployments

+Each runner group should have at least one self-hosted runner registered and active.
+The workflows will automatically run jobs on the appropriate runner group based on the target environment.

 ## Step 5: Set Up the Required Secrets